iced-rs/rfcs/text/0016-custom-shaders.md

 }
 ```

 The mouse clicks are encoded using a two-dimensional vector: the first component corresponds to a left mouse button press, and the second component to a right mouse button press.
 In this particular example, their values are zero at rest and one when pressed.
-In the shader code, the color of the shapes react to a right mouse button press:
+In the shader code (see `custom_shader.wgsl` in the example), the color of the shapes react to a right mouse button press:

 ```rs
     // upon left mouse button press, change border color